makhmudovs/helsinki-react/fundamentals/diagram-spa/spa.md

     server-->>browser: 201 Created
     deactivate server

-    Note: Here in our SPA example, the only 1 one HTTP request is made from the browser to the server.
+    Note right of browser: Here in our SPA example, the only 1 one HTTP request is made from the browser to the server.
 The rest is handled in the browser.